abdullahejazjanjua/ML-4360/README.md

 In this repository, I have collected my solutions to the exercise problems as well as my notes.

+## File structure

+├── exercises
+├── LICENSE
+├── notes
+├── projects
+└── README.md
+## Projects
+I will add per-lecture some small projects, where I implement systems from scratch to better understand them or play around with existing systems.

 ## Assignments
 You can find assignments [here](https://drive.google.com/drive/folders/17YkOlItn9PycNb5bT_O4nVlavlX0_VKQ).
 Each assignment is uploaded as a `.zip` file.